clap-rs/clap/README.md

 ## What's New

+Here's the highlights for v2.21.2

+*   options that use `require_equals(true)` now display the equals sign in help messages, usage strings, and errors
+*  setting the max term width now correctly propagates down through child subcommands

 Here's the highlights for v2.21.1

 * fixes the precedence of this error to prioritize over other error messages